Working Connections Child Care (WCCC) helps families with low incomes pay for child care.

 - The parent must be employed or self-employed in legal, income-generating, taxable activities; or the parent must meet all TANF/WorkFirst requirements if participating in that program.
-Families experiencing homelessness may be approved for up to four months to secure permanent housing.
+Families experiencing homelessness may be approved for up to four months to resolve issues surrounding homelessness.

-- The parent must complete the WCCC application and verification process through DSHS.
+- The parent must complete the WCCC application and verification process.

-- Parents of children with special needs may qualify for higher rates to help pay for child care.
+- Parents of children with special needs may qualify for higher rates to help pay for additional supports needed.

 - Apply online through Washington Connection.
-You will need to give DCYF the following information for yourself and the other parent if they live in the home with you and the child:
+You will need to provide DCYF with the following information:

 View the instructions for how to create an online account with Washington Connection.

 Finding Child Care